Quiet Rooms

 Impact

-Quiet Rooms has been seen by thousands of people, with screenings at Emerson College, Boston City Hall, Massachusetts General Hospital, Brigham & Women’s Hospital, Tufts School of Medicine, Massachusetts Correctional Institute - Concord, Tufts School of Medicine, the Imagining America conference at Tulane University in New Orleans, Harvard Medical School, the Maryland Crime Victims’ Rights Conference, the Massachusetts Independent Film Festival, and more.
+Quiet Rooms has been seen by thousands of people, with screenings at Emerson College, Boston City Hall, Massachusetts General Hospital, Brigham & Women’s Hospital, Massachusetts Correctional Institute - Concord, Tufts School of Medicine, the Imagining America conference at Tulane University in New Orleans, Harvard Medical School, the Maryland Crime Victims’ Rights Conference, the Massachusetts Independent Film Festival, and more.

 The film has sparked meaningful conversations with community members affected by gun violence, medical professionals, elected officials, and stakeholders from fields such as trauma, emergency medicine, public health, research, policy and more.
 You can read our in-depth coverage of the conversations that have followed the film at Brigham & Women’s Hospital Stepping Strong Center and at a Boston City Hall screening hosted by City Councilor Brian Worrell.